What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 James Lim has been a wildlife guide in Sabah, Malaysian Borneo, since 2011.
 Originally from Kota Kinabalu, he studied zoology at Universiti Malaysia Sabah, interned at Sepilok Orangutan Rehabilitation Centre, and now runs custom wildlife tours through the Kinabatangan River region and Danum Valley.

-We talked at a riverside lodge on the Kinabatangan, watching proboscis monkeys settle into the trees for the evening.
+His insights come from a riverside lodge on the Kinabatangan, where proboscis monkeys settle into the trees as the evening light fades.

 On Orangutans

-Q: What do tourists get wrong about orangutan encounters?
+Q: What do travelers get wrong about orangutan encounters?

 The biggest misconception is that Sepilok is a zoo.
 It's not.
 It's a rehabilitation center.
 The orangutans you see at the feeding platforms (10AM and 3PM feedings) are semi-wild — they've been rescued from captivity or orphaned by deforestation, rehabbed to survive independently, and released into the surrounding forest.
 They come to the platforms because it's free food.
 When they stop coming, it means they're fully wild again.
 That's the goal.

-Some tourists get frustrated when only two or three orangutans show up at feeding time.
+Some visitors get frustrated when only two or three orangutans show up at feeding time.
 That's actually good news — it means the others are out in the forest foraging on their own.

 Sepilok entry: 30 MYR ($6.50).
 The nursery (where baby orangutans learn climbing skills on outdoor jungle gyms) is an additional 30 MYR.
 The nursery is the more emotional experience — infant orangutans learning to swing, falling, and being caught by handlers.
 It's genuinely moving.

-Q: Where can I see truly wild orangutans?
+Q: Where can you see truly wild orangutans?

 The Kinabatangan River.
 Take a morning or afternoon river cruise (arranged through any lodge on the river, typically included in accommodation packages) and your chances of seeing wild orangutans in the riverbank trees are about 60-70% on a multi-day stay.

 The key word is patience.
-I've had guests who see orangutans within 30 minutes of their first cruise.
-I've had guests who don't see one for two days.
+Some travelers see orangutans within 30 minutes of their first cruise; others go two days without spotting one.
 Nature doesn't follow a schedule.

 Danum Valley Conservation Area is even better — 130 million years of unbroken primary rainforest, with the highest density of orangutans in Borneo.
 But access is expensive (the Borneo Rainforest Lodge starts at 1,800 MYR / $390 per night) and limited.
 If your budget allows it, Danum Valley is the single best orangutan experience on Earth.